sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

             4242 20      40
             4242 50      100" > init_regions

 Note that this sets the initial monitoring target regions only.
-DAMON will automatically updates the boundary of the regions after one ``regions update interval``.
-Therefore, users should set the ``regions update interval`` large enough.
+In case of virtual memory monitoring, DAMON will automatically updates the boundary of the regions after one ``regions update interval``.
+Therefore, users should set the ``regions update interval`` large enough in this case, if they don't want the update.

 Record